LogoMist

 Unified data and behavior with Java-style organization and Rust-powered execution.

 Classes in Mist bridge the gap between Java's organizational structure and Rust's performance.
-They allow you to define data fields, constructors, instance methods, and trait implementations within a single, cohesive block.
+They group fields, constructors, and methods within a single cohesive block, using fn for methods and *self for the instance parameter.

 Basic Syntax